-Now that you’re familiar with what GDPR is, let’s move on to see how to make your chatbot GDPR compliant.
+Now that you’re familiar with GDPR, let’s move on to see how to make your chatbot GDPR compliant.
 There are 6 steps that have to be made to ensure your bot is compliant.

 A GDPR Requirements Checklist For Chatbots

-1. At the beginning of a conversation, the chatbot should provide users with a clear-cut, transparent, distinguishable, and easily accessible form to understand what data is collected, and how it will be used by the bot and organization.
+1. At the beginning of a conversation, the chatbot should provide users with a clear-cut, transparent, distinguishable, and easily accessible form to understand what data is collected, and how the bot and organization will use it.

 3. Also, the user should be able to delete their information whenever they please.
 Adding this option to a chatbot’s persistent menu provides a great way to give your users the ability to erase their personal data.

 4. Review the chatbot logs.
-Usually, different web servers and messenger platforms that run chatbot services can store different types of logs such as access, error or security audit logs.
+Usually, different web servers and messenger platforms that run chatbot services can store different types of logs, such as access, error, or security audit logs.
 Sometimes they might contain personal data such as IDs, IPs, and names.
 Companies are not allowed to store this kind of information if there is no legitimate reason to.
-Even if there is a legitimate need, organizations are not allowed to save them without direct consent from the user.
+Even if there is a legitimate need, organizations are not allowed to save them without the user’s direct consent.
 These logs can be reviewed by a developer to ensure that you aren’t storing any personal data.

-A chatbot service should be able to demonstrate that it has appropriate technical and organizational measures in place to protect against a data breach.
+A chatbot service should demonstrate that it has appropriate technical and organizational measures to protect against a data breach.
 Also, it should have clear procedures to handle any information leak.
-Data breaches which may pose a risk to individuals must be notified to the Data Protection Authority (DPA) within 72 hours and to affected individuals without undue delay in accordance with Article55.
+Data breaches that may pose a risk to individuals must be notified to the Data Protection Authority (DPA) within 72 hours and to affected individuals without undue delay following Article55.